guitarvydas/cl-sector-lisp/README.md

 CL implementation of main logic of Sector Lisp.

-For understanding (commented, memory simulated as 256-byte array).
+For understanding (commented, memory simulated as 256-byte array, addresses mapped to allow -ve for lists and +ve for atoms).

 For experimentation.